.

 You relish the warmth of his breath as he breathes gently on you.
 You never thought you’d feel that gentle breeze or stroke a furry coat again.
 Such scenes are not unusual.
 Calm, gentle and quiet, donkeys give out their own quiet understanding and love in a way that only animals can.

-Staff at the EST work with Activities Managers in homes in particular to bring donkey magic to residents.
+Staff at the Donkey Sanctuary work with Activities Managers in homes in particular to bring donkey magic to residents.
 The donkeys tend to meet residents and staff in the homes’ lounges, except for those who are bedridden or too frail to leave their rooms, and then the donkeys paid them a personal bedside visit.

 The Trust has teams of donkeys, based in Sidmouth, Ivybridge, Belfast, Birmingham , Manchester and Leeds .
 Today they are a very busy group, with lots of successful visits and happy smiling faces behind them.
 One lady only puts her make-up on when Alvis is coming to visit.